‘Equity vs. Non-Equity’ Is a False Binary

 The 'You Couldn't Get Equity' Myth

-The worst piece of the binary bonanza is the stubborn myth that founders who use non-equity capital didn't choose it—they settled for it.
+The worst piece of the binary bonanza is the myth that founders who use non-equity capital didn't choose it—they settled for it.

 This is bullsh$t.

-What to Actually Do With This
+What to Actually Do With This Information

 If the job is funding an opportunity with a clear payback period—that's debt or revenue-based financing.
 If the job is building infrastructure that won't generate returns for three years—that might be equity.
 If the job is smoothing a three-month cash flow gap—that is categorically not equity.